apollo

 No, NSD Suspension is not indicated for stomach pain.
 If you have stomach pain post-ingestion, it may be a sign of a stomach ulcer or gastric bleeding.
 Do not take NSD Suspension in this condition.
 It is better to inform your doctor if you experience stomach pain after taking this medication.

 No, NSD Suspension should not be taken as a long-term medication as it may lead to stomach ulcers/bleeding and kidney problems.
-Take NSD Suspension in doses and duration mentioned by your doctor.
+Take NSD Suspension in the doses and for the duration as mentioned by your doctor.

 Yes, NSD Suspension should preferably be taken with food to avoid an upset stomach.
 If taken on an empty stomach, it may cause stomach irritation and upset stomach.